10H-K/Stock_Analysis/README.md

                         * TotalVolume now has the final value for the total stock volume traded.
                     * Summarized data that has been obtained will be printed to the DataOutput location.
                     * All of the variables will be reset in preparation for stock ticker identity change.
-                    * Row will be added to the DataOutput location in preparation for stock ticker identity change.
+                    * New row will be added to the DataOutput location in preparation for stock ticker identity change.
                 * If there is no change in stock ticker identity, then the stock volume traded will continually be added to TotalVolume as the loop progresses.
         4) The For Loop will end on final row of raw stock data and this process will start over again in the next worksheet.

 2) Sub StockCondensedDataAnalysis()
-    * This Sub procedure will evaluate the summarized stock data obtained in the previous Sub procedure and output the following highlighting information:
+    * This Sub procedure will evaluate the summarized stock data obtained in the previous Sub procedure and output the following information:
         * Greatest Percent Increase
             * Stock ticker that has achieved the largest positive Yearly Percent Change amongst all stocks during the calendar year under consideration.
         * Greatest Percent Decrease